Not Accepting new patients

 Bryn Mawr Family Medicine

-Acupuncture, Cholesterol management, Complementary/alternative medicine, Culturally diverse patients, Health maintenance, Mind-body wellness, Nutrition, Preventive care, Women's health
+Acupuncture, Cholesterol management, Complementary/alternative medicine, Culturally diverse patients, Health maintenance, Mind-body wellness, Nutrition counseling, Preventive care, Women's health

 Volunteering for underserved populations, precepting medical students, talks on health and nutrition